xyugen/slot-game-machine/README.md

 - User's credit balance is displayed on the screen.
 - User's total score is displayed on the screen.
 - User can view the high scores by clicking the "Show Scores" button.
+- Users can add new items to the slot machine by placing PNG images in the `assets/slot_machine_items/` folder.

 ## Screenshots